-Tickets will go on sale in August!
+Tickets go on sale Wednesday, August 23rd!

 Elijah by Felix Mendelssohn with professional orchestra and soloists

 Sunday, October 29, 2017, 3:00 pm, Lincoln Center

 Perhaps the greatest of all nineteenth century oratorios, Felix Mendelssohn’s Elijah tells the story of the Old Testament prophet who is charged with returning the people of Israel to the favor of God.
 From its imaginative orchestration, to the beauty of its arias and the power of its choruses, to the dramatic portrayal of Elijah himself this composition deserves its place as one of the greatest choral masterworks of all time.

 Friday, December 15 and Saturday, December 16, 7:30 pm, First United Methodist Church